tcjcodes/nutritional-therapy-site/src/content/about/index.md

 * Recurring Infections

 ​
-**Let's set up a *[free 20 minute phone consult](/services)* so we can discuss your health concerns and goals, I would love to help!**
+**If you're experiencing any of these symptoms, let's schedule *[free 20 minute phone consult](/services)* to discuss your health concerns and goals.
+I am here to help you take the next step towarch achieving a healthier, more balanced life.**

-I am passionate to helping you strengthen and find the healthier version of yourself.
-Bringing back the vitality and support your body's needs.

-I value wholefoods, nutrient-dense, organic, non-gmo, free-range, locally raised meats, etc...
-I enjoy eating good quality fats, such as coconut oil, butter, ghee, duck fat, tallow, lard, cold-pressed olive oil, flax oil, avocado oil..
-I value and appreciate supporting local and  farm to table fresh foods/meat.
+I am passionate about helping you rediscover your vitality and support your body's natural healing processes.
+My approach is rooted in a deep appreciation for whole, nutrient-dense foods - organic, non-GMO, locally sourced, grass-fed and free-range products that nourish both body and soul.
+I value quality fats such as coconut oil, butter, ghee, duck fat, tallow, cold-pressed olive oil, flax oil, and avocado oil, and I believe in the importance of supporting local farms and farm-to-table practices.

-As a certified Functional Nutritional Therapy Practitioner, I seek to make connections between the physical body and emotional state, by supporting both.
-I am passionate to assist you in your journey to a path to your optimal health..
+As a certified Functional Nutritional Therapy Practitioner (FNTP), I connect the physical and emotional aspect of health, offering holistic support for you journey to optimal wellness.
+I'm committed to helping you find balance, whether you're seeking to overcome chronic illness or simply improve your well-being?

 **Where are you on the spectrum between Balance and Disease?**